allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ## Sensors

-An existing Sensor type for MiniGrid allows us to extract observations for our agent in the correct format:
+An existing Sensor type for MiniGrid, [EgocentricMiniGridSensor](/api/extenstions/rl_minigrid/minigrid_sensors/#egocentricminigridsensor), allows us to extract observations for our agent in the correct format:

 ```python
     SENSORS = [